'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 RAE: Junior high.

 RAE: Yeah, we wanted to kind of paint that this character is in between two worlds and is just in a constant state of discomfort.
-And, you know, that is kind of reflected in the title of the series, like just in terms of our own experiences - you know, not black enough for the black people and not, you know, white enough for the white people.
-So initially that scene was in the middle of the script.
-But in editing, we decided to put it at the front just because - or to make it the opening scene just because it really identified - you know exactly who she is when you see that first scene.
+And, you know, that is kind of reflected in the title of the series.
+But just in terms of her own experiences - you know, not black enough for the black people and not, you know, white enough for the white people.

-GROSS: Just another thing I really love about that scene is that you're being insulted for things you're proud of - you know, your hair, the way you speak - and you're being insulted by children, a big group of them.
-And they're kind of, like, ganging up on you.
-Have you ever been in that position?
-I mean, I have when I taught briefly.

-GROSS: It was just really awful to supposed to be the adult in the room and, like, the kids are just, like, mocking you.
-And...

-GROSS: Can we get to some of the things they insulted you for?

-RAE: Definitely my hair.
-I remember one girl saying to me just that nobody should fight me because I would probably take something out of my nappy hair and throw it at them, like I was just hiding weapons in my hair.
-They were really funny, though.
-They were just jerks, but they had a very specific sense of humor.
+GROSS: So the things that your character is mocked for by the junior high school kids - where do those lines come from?
+Did kids in junior high say that to you?

+RAE: Yes.
+Pretty much everything aside from the why aren't you married part I've been asked.
+Actually, in my adult life I've been asked, why aren't you married?
+What am I talking about?

+RAE: But all of those questions those kids asked I've been asked at some point in time.
+So that was all truth.
+And we just wanted to have her face all of those questions at once in a very irritating way.

 GROSS: So let's hear a scene at work.
 So this is from the start of the series where you're describing the nonprofit that you work at, which is called We Got Y'all.
 And you're talking about the organization.
-And as you are doing this kind of voiceover thing, we see images of where you work, and we see your white boss wearing a dashiki.
+And as you are doing this kind of voice-over thing, we see images of where you work, and we see your white boss wearing a dashiki.
 The office is full of posters of Martin Luther King and Beyonce and a photo of the boss with President Obama.
-And at the end of this voiceover, it cuts to you and you're in front of a mirror.
+And at the end of this voice-over, it cuts to you.
+And you're in front of a mirror.
 And you're rapping in front of the mirror.
-In the series, this is the equivalent sometimes of your voiceover narrative, you know what I mean?
+In the series, this is the equivalent sometimes of your voice-over narrative - you know what I mean?
 Like, you're talking to yourself, but you're doing it in rap.
-So that's how this scene ends, but it starts with a voiceover.
+So that's how the scene ends, but it starts with a voice-over.

 (SOUNDBITE OF TV SHOW, "INSECURE")